-Welcome to Texas: What are the Most Common Household Pests?
+What are the Most Common Household Pests in Texas?

 Just like you had your reasons for choosing Texas, the state’s pest population has its reasons for settling down right here.
 Termites, for instance, thrive in humidity while rodents benefit from the ample vegetation available in certain areas and the lack of predators.
-Continue reading to learn more about the top five most common households pests in Texas including:
+The most common Texas house bugs include:

 Texas has one of the highest concentrations of termites in the country.
 Drawn by the humidity of the state, these dangerous pests can cause thousands of dollars in damage to your home before you even know they’re there.